About The Ferdinand Rebay Project

 Ferdinand Rebay was born in Vienna in 1880.
 He studied both violin and piano from an early age.
 His mother had studied piano with Anton Bruckner, and his father co-owned a publishing firm Rebay & Robitschek.

-At the age of only ten, he went to the Abbey of Stift Heiligenkreuz as a chorist, and during the next five years, he received a solid musical education.
-In 1904, aged 24, he completed his studies at the Konservatorium der Gesellschaft der Musikfreunde in Vienna with bravura by composing the work Erlkönig, which his legendary teacher Robert Fuchs declared was the finest work to have been presented at the conservatory in his three decades teaching there.
+At the age of ten, Ferdinand went to the Abbey of Stift Heiligenkreuz as a chorister, and during the next five years, he received a solid musical education.
+In 1904, aged 24, he completed his studies at the Konservatorium der Gesellschaft der Musikfreunde in Vienna by composing the work Erlkönig, which his teacher Robert Fuchs declared the finest work to have been presented at the conservatory in his three decades teaching there.

-Until 1938 (when he lost his job) Rebay was an important and extremely productive person in the Vienna classical establishment.
-He had two choirs, worked as a piano professor at the Conservatorium, accompanied singers and wrote a lot of original music.
-He wrote numerous chamber music works of different sorts, and his fondness for the guitar meant that he often included it in his compositions.
-He also wrote a substantial amount of solo works for the instrument.
-Including music for the guitar, more than 600 works came from his hand.
-Rebay wrote in a Romantic Neoclassical style, closer to Brahms, Mahler and Grieg than to the concurrent Second Vienna School (Schoenberg).
+Until 1938 (when he lost his job) Rebay was an important and extremely productive person in the Vienna classical music establishment.
+He ran two choirs, worked as a piano professor at the Conservatorium, accompanied singers and wrote a lot of original music, including many works for chamber ensemble.
+His fondness for the guitar meant he often included it in his compositions, and he wrote a substantial amount of solo works for the instrument.
+Rebay wrote in a Romantic Neoclassical style, closer to Brahms, Mahler and Grieg than to his contemporaries of the Second Viennese School.

 Go back to the published volumes ...